Ford Fusion Insurance Rates

 Rates are averaged for all Ford Fusion models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Ford Fusion Insurance
+How to Find Low Cost Ford Fusion Insurance

-- Policyholders who want more liability protection will pay about $500 per year to raise limits from a 30/60 limit to 250/500 limits
+- Drivers who may need an increased level of liability coverage will pay approximately $500 each year to raise from a minimum limit to the 250/500 level

-- Higher risk drivers with reckless driving or DUI convictions may pay on average $1,610 more annually than a low-risk driver
+- High-risk drivers who have several accidents or serious violations pay on average $1,610 more every year than a safer driver

 You might have noticed that Ford Fusion car insurance companies consider a wide assortment of factors when providing customers with quotes.
 However, you can receive Ford Fusion quotes in real-time by using our free tool below.